PavlAvstin/OZ-CSC-480-HCI-521-Fall-2022/GUI/frontend/README.md

 > node -v

 ## Install packages
-Open a command line and naviage to the frontend directory
+Open a command line and navigate to the frontend directory

 run
 > npm install